lisa1704/BookFinder/README.md

+# BookFinder

+A web application made with React JS where you can search for a huge database of books and get details about them.
+We used the **GoogleBooks API**

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).